xundeenergie/friendica/doc/Addons.md

 ### unfollow

-Called when unfollowing a remote contact on a non-native network (like Twitter)
+Called when unfollowing a remote contact on a non-native network (like Bluesky)

 Hook data:
 - **contact** (input): the target public contact (uid = 0) array.